-The Mayan Garden estate has been in the in Leonards family for over 30 years
+The Mayan Garden estate has been in the Leonards family for over 30 years

-The property consist of 20 acres of lush tropical garden, and has been owned and cared for by the Leonards Family for over 30 years.
-Anthony Leonards aquired the property plus a few hundred acres nearby, in the late 80s for the purpose of placing his grass-fed Water Buffalo Herd in a place where they could thrive on the rich fertile pastures of Belize.
+The property consists of 20 acres of lush tropical garden, and has been owned and cared for by the Leonards Family for over 30 years.
+Anthony Leonards aquired the property back in 1987, for the purpose of placing his grass-fed Water Buffalo Herd in a place where they could thrive on the rich fertile pastures of Belize.
 The Mayan Garden started out as a home, but later grew into something much more; it is now the home to over 100 species of plants, birds, & wildlife.
+Today The Mayan Garden is still considered a home for Anthony and his family.

 What The Mayan Garden Offers...